CodeYourFuture/JS3-Module-Project/levels/level-0.md

 You have completed level 0 when:
 - [ ] You have a GitHub repository called `JS3-Module-Project` which is not a fork of this repo.
 - [ ] The `index.html` page on your GitHub project contains your name and GitHub username.
-- [ ] Your project is deployed to netlify at `cyf-USERNAME-tv.netlify.app`.
+- [ ] Your project is deployed to Netlify at `cyf-USERNAME-tv.netlify.app`.
 - [ ] Your deployed project has your name and GitHub username in its title.